Posted on

 Similarly, the HC number given is “0”.
 Let’s supply it as shown below in HashCat.

-However, if you are an experienced ethical hacker with too much details hurting your ego, you can just view the result without the information of John The Ripper using “–no-john” option.
+However, if you are an experienced ethical hacker with too much details hurting your ego, you can just view the result without the information about John The Ripper using “–no-john” option as shown below.

 This is the difference.

-You can do the same with HashCat information using “–no-hashcat” information.
+You can do the same with HashCat information using “–no-hashcat” command as shown below.

 The difference can be seen below.